Approaches to Food and Farming Sustainability

 … continues …

 … [this is an excerpt from the ‘Ecological Design Dimension’ of Gaia Education’s online course in ‘Design for Sustainability’.
 Your can enroll in this course at any time.
-The next installment of the ‘Ecological Dimension’ will start in early January 2018.
+The next installment of the ‘Ecological Dimension’ will start in mid-January 2019.
 The material in this dimension was co-authored by Lisa Shaw, Michael Shaw, Ezio Gori, and Daniel Christian Wahl, author of ‘Designing Regenerative Cultures’ and Head of Innovation and (Programme) Design at Gaia Education.]